Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Take a walk through Charlotte’s expansive city park, perfect for families.

-Visiting Freedom Park is one of the most budget-friendly and enjoyable things to do in Charlotte, especially if you have kids.
+Visiting Freedom Park is one of Charlotte’s most budget-friendly and enjoyable activities, especially if you have kids.

 This 98-acre park is located just south of Uptown.
 It’s made up of a 7-acre lake, sports facilities, a playground, gardens, and paved nature trails.
 It’s the perfect place for visitors of all ages to play, relax, and soak up some nature amidst the city.

 Freedom Park is also home to a Charlotte nature museum: Discovery Place Nature.
 This kids’ museum has interactive exhibits and live animal encounters.
-And at just $8, Discovery Place Nature is one of the more affordable ticketed Charlotte museums.
+At just $8, Discovery Place Nature is one of Charlotte’s more affordable ticketed museums.

 Discovery Place Science